manneyfest/My_First_Portfolio/html_basic/README.md

 At least four paragraphs describing ingredients, instructions, and tips A clickable image (ALX logo) that links to an external website

+3. Question 2
+tweets.html – A simple page that includes:
+An embedded tweet using Twitter's embed code
+A link back to the homepage (index.html)